 A little more than one full rotation of the motor is performed in each direction.
 Unlike other tuning moves it is recommended the motor is not connected to any axis or other load for this calibration routine.

-Once you are satisfied that the motor can freely make up to 1.5 rotations in either direction, run the following command:
+Once you are satisfied that the motor can freely make up to 1.5 rotations in either direction, run the following commands:

 M569.6 P##.# V2 ; Where P##.# is the driver address to tune